ducasp/MSX-Development/UNAPI/TFTP/README.md

 saves some time that can be spent transferring data .
 It also changes the way actual transferred data is printed to print less as MSX VDP and DOS routines are not exactly fast doing this.

+Source code is no longer here, it can be found at my copy of Konamiman repository: https://github.com/ducasp/MSX

 TFTP v1.1 by 2019 Oduvaldo Pavan Junior - ducasp@gmail.com